 1. Native Safari password manager

-Apple introduced the native macOS password manager for Safari some time ago.
+Apple introduced the native macOS password manager for Safari in 2013.
 Other web browsers have similar functions, so you may have seen this around already.
-So for those who use Safari as a default browser, you should have seen this password manager appear whenever you've made an account for anything online or when you have tried to log into an account.
+If you use Safari as your default browser, you've likely seen this password manager appear whenever you've made an account for anything online or when you have tried to log into an account.

-Although perhaps not as robust as third-party applications, it may lack many of the features that encourage people to download password manager apps.
+Although perhaps not as robust as third-party applications, it may lack many of the features found in dedicated password manager apps.
 The upside is the Safari password manager is as secure as they come.
 Since it's built within Safari, it's as integrated as possible with Apple software security, making it an ideal choice for anyone concerned about password security.

 Whenever you are creating a new account, Safari will realize this and prompt you to create a strong password and then store it within the Keychain.
 Whenever you go back to the same site, it will remember the web address and fill the password in automatically and securely when you are logging in.